timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-06-13
+# Today is 2019-06-14

 ## Objectives for the day:

-- Some updates and changes to StreamHelper.
+- Find some art things to work on, practice the creation of art.
-- Use HTTP to check if twitch status is live to see if StreamHelper should automatically close.
+-

 ## Purpose

-- Bring more fun to the stream.
+- Build art skill